 Overview of the platform

-- Inside workspaces, there are digital properties and projects.
+- Inside workspaces, there are digital assets and projects.

-- Digital properties are the assets you want to make accessible, like websites, apps, or different environments.
+- Digital assets are the assets you want to make accessible, like websites, apps, or different environments.

 - Projects are custom remediation buckets that you create.

-- We test digital properties against accessibility criteria called rules.
+- We test digital assets against accessibility criteria called rules.
 Potential rule violations are called findings.

 - Findings are converted into tasks for your team.
 Tasks are organized by project.